John-Rivero/Data-Analyst-Portfolio/3. Analyzing NBA Top 10 Earners' Salaries in the 2023 Season Compared to 2022/README.md

 ![main Image](https://user-images.githubusercontent.com/81208412/221362249-44ff74d1-4a18-425e-a03f-fc117ab7e39c.jpg)

-- The NBA salary data for both 2022 and 2023 was exported to a CSV file, and the results are presented below.
+- The NBA salary data for both 2022 and 2023 were exported to a CSV file, and the results are presented below.

 ![2022SeasonImage](https://user-images.githubusercontent.com/81208412/221361972-3c7b78a8-40e0-41f8-b1b7-3c582b7c827f.jpg)